onap/policy-parent/docs/development/devtools/pap-s3p.rst

 - Policy-PAP along with all policy components deployed as part of a full ONAP OOM deployment.
 - A second instance of APEX-PDP is spun up in the setup.
 Update the configuration file (OnapPfConfig.json) such that the PDP can register to the new group created by PAP in the tests.
-- Both tests were run via jMeter, which was installed on a separate VM.
+- Both tests were run via jMeter.

 Stability Test of PAP
 +++++++++++++++++++++